crispab/crisp-dna/_docs/decisions.md

 -   **Is the decision reversible?** Most decisions are.
 What is the consequence of making the “wrong” decision, and who is affected by that?
 -   **How easy or hard is the decision?** How easy is it to reach consensus with all people affected?
 -   **How urgent is the decision?** What is the consequence of delaying the decision, or not making a decision at all?
--   **Who are you?** The decision process may vary depending on your perspective – consultant, board member, etc. It may also depend on how long you’ve been at Product Space (if you are new and unsure you might need to seek more anchoring from people).
+-   **Who are you?** The decision process may vary depending on your perspective – consultant, board member, etc. It may also depend on how long you’ve been at Organa (if you are new and unsure you might need to seek more anchoring from people).
 -   **Is the outcome affected by laws?** The board of directors in an Australian company is bound by Australian laws, so some decisions must be aligned with the board of directors.

 > Example decisions:
 >-   “Should I arrange a free seminar with Sarah Kirkby” =&gt; **Own decision**.
 Just do it.
->-   “Which colour should we have on the Product Space cup?” =&gt; **Own decision with team input**.
+>-   “Which colour should we have on the Organa cup?” =&gt; **Own decision with team input**.
->-   “How often should we do Product Space unconferences?” =&gt; **Own decision with team anchoring**.
+>-   “How often should we do Organa unconferences?” =&gt; **Own decision with team anchoring**.
 >-   “Should we divided the company into two business units?” =&gt; **Team decision**.

 At the end of the day it’s about balancing risk.
 If you make the decision yourself it will be fast, but you risk a backlash if others don’t support it.
 If you seek 100% consensus you may get a better decision with better support, but it could take time – especially for questions where people have opposing opinions.